 Don't miss Saigon

-Experience the hustle and bustle of Vietnam's largest city Ho Chi Ming, formerly known as Saigon.
-A visit to the Cu Chi tunnels might not be a claustrophobe's idea of fun but they provide an intriguing insight into guerilla warefare during the Vietnam War.
-In the evening, tuck into a steaming bowl of delicious Pho at one of the city's many enticing food stalls.
+Experience the hustle and bustle of Vietnam's largest metropolis Ho Chi Minh City, formerly known as Saigon.
+A visit to the Cu Chi tunnels might not be a claustrophobe's idea of fun but they provide an intriguing insight into guerilla warfare during the Vietnam War.
+In the evening, head out to explore the Ben Thanh Night Market - during the day this is contained within the main market building but at night it spills out into the streets around it.
+Enjoy a spot of shopping followed by a beer and a steaming bowl of noodles.

 Read more about Vietnam